 Modular and configurable design of the decontamination shower provides a great added value for First Responders in their CBRN capabilities, since the Decontamination Shower can be used in three modes of deployment, which allows to adapt to different CBRNe incident scenarios.

 The decontamination shower can be used autonomously, in combination with ATILA/AQUILES decontamination equipment.
 Providing a rapid deployment decontamination station that allows rapid reaction and response in NBQ incidents for Emergency Units that do not have complete rapid deployment decontamination systems.

 Typically, this autonomous deployment consists of a decontamination shower module that provides 4 decontamination positions.

 Rapid deployment decontamination systems (such as RELIDE or PDPOL) within its configuration include the modular Decontamination Shower as a complement to its decontamination capabilities and intervention in CBRNe incident scenarios.

-Depending on the configuration of the system, it is possible to combine 1 or 2 decontamination shower modules which provides 2 decontamination lines or 4 lines respectively.
+Depending on the configuration of the system, it is possible to combine 1 or 2 decontamination shower modules which provides 4 or 8 decontamination positions respectively.

 3. Massive Decontamination Stations

 Modular decontamination shower is integrated in the Mass CBRN Decon Stations for people decontamination.